MSMcDowall/CharacteristicSubstructure/README.md

     (called representative substructures).

     The frequency threshold below sets the percentage of molecules that a subgraph must appear in for it be considered representative.
 The default is set at 80% of the molecules.
+If the thresehol is set lower then structures which appear in a lower number of molecules will be included in the characteristic substructure or in the list of representative structures.

 ##Input/Output